 Karen is also a shopaholic.
 Where I would much rather spend money on buying items for my house, Karen is obsessed with fashion.

 Enter – the ‘Girly Room’.
-As you can see from the before images below, my sister has A LOT of clothes, jewelry and fashion accessories.
+As you can see from the before images below, my sister has A LOT of clothes, jewellery and fashion accessories.

 Below is where you can see the patio doors that will be in a much more convenient place off of the kitchen.
 There is an old deck just outside which Karen and Jason will eventually update.

-In the meantime, they will be able to use it for their barbecue which will be make it way more functional than their current set up of going through the other side door and around the back.
+In the meantime, they will be able to use it for their barbecue which will make it way more functional than their current set-up of going through the other side door and around the back.